Engineering Challenge Camp FAQs

 What type of supervision will my camper have overnight?

 Our overnight campers will be staying in the Evansdale Residential Complex (Towers).
-The Engineering Challenge Camps will have three counselors monitoring campers overnight.
+The Engineering Challenge Camps will have four counselors monitoring campers overnight.
 Additionally, there will be a front desk attendant watching the front door of the residence hall.
 Campers are not permitted to leave the dorm after 9 p.m.
+Full time staff will be available 24 hours on cell phones.

 What items will my camper need to bring to the overnight camp?